codnect/markers/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/procyon-projects/marker/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/procyon-projects/marker/tree/main)
 [![codecov](https://codecov.io/gh/procyon-projects/marker/branch/main/graph/badge.svg?token=OREV0YI8VU)](https://codecov.io/gh/procyon-projects/marker)

-Marker project is inspired by [Kubernetes Markers](https://book.kubebuilder.io/reference/markers.html).
+`Marker project aims to make markers available for everyone.`

-`It aims to make markers available for everyone.`
+It is inspired by [Kubernetes Markers](https://book.kubebuilder.io/reference/markers.html), which help avoid boilerplate code and simplify code logic while working on kubernetes operators.
+And also it includes some code snippets from [controller-tools](https://github.com/kubernetes-sigs/controller-tools).

 **Markers** are single-comments that start with a plus, followed by a marker name, optionally followed some marker parameters, **which are used to generate or verify code but add no logic at runtime.**

 ## Installation
 To Install Marker CLI quickly, follow the installation instructions.